 - 47% of email recipients open email based on the subject line (Invesp)

 - 68% of email recipients report email as spam based solely on the subject line.
 (Invesp)

 - Subject lines including words like “urgent”, “important”, “alert”, etc. are proven to increase open rates.
 (MailChimp)

 - Holidays is the time when email marketers tend to experiment with their subject lines. here are 75 top Holiday Email Subject Lines.

 - Email landing pages that reflect different business objectives have an average conversion rate of around 7.13% across industries.
 (GetResponse)

 Keeping these stats in mind, brainstorm to figure out what would work well for your business.
-Start now to plan a winning email marketing strategy for 2018.
+Start now to plan a winning email marketing strategy for this year.
 If you need help with getting emails and newsletters coded and designed for your campaigns, get in touch with us at hello(at)emailmonks(dot)com.